yiicod/yii2-auth/README.md

 - afterLogout(ActionEvent)

 You can create own behavior and use this events or extend exist behavior and change events.
-Use yii2cod\auth\controllers\behaviors\AuthUserBehavior like parent if you want extend behavior.
+Use yiicod\auth\controllers\behaviors\AuthUserBehavior like parent if you want extend behavior.

 Installation